vikaslamba99/vikaslamba.github.io/_posts/2024-04-29-Kalman-Filter.md

 The Kalman filter stands out as a powerful tool in dynamic linear modeling, particularly for analyzing sequential data like time series.
 Unlike traditional methods such as moving averages or exponential moving averages, which rely on fixed-size windows or predetermined weights, the Kalman filter dynamically adjusts its estimates based on incoming information.
 It does so by incorporating new data into its calculations, continually updating its predictions of the current state of the time series through a probabilistic framework.

-Specifically, the Kalman filter operates as a probabilistic model that accounts for a sequence of observations, denoted as z1, z2, …, zT, and their corresponding hidden states, represented as x1, x2, …, xT.
+Specifically, the Kalman filter operates as a probabilistic model that accounts for a sequence of observations, denoted as $$ z_{1}, z_{2}, …, z_{T} $$, and their corresponding hidden states, represented as $$ x_{1}, x_{2}, …, x_{T} $$.
 This model iteratively refines its estimates of the hidden states by recursively applying two main steps: prediction and update.
 In the prediction step, the filter forecasts the next state based on the previous state and the system dynamics.
 Then, in the update step, it assimilates the most recent observation, refining its prediction based on the observed data and its associated uncertainty.

 By dynamically adjusting its estimates in response to new information, the Kalman filter excels in scenarios where data evolves over time and where accurately tracking the underlying process is paramount.
 Its versatility and adaptability make it a cornerstone in various fields, including engineering, finance, and robotics, where real-time decision-making relies on precise and up-to-date information.